LCL Ligament (Lateral Collateral Ligament)

 Before we further discuss what a LCL (Lateral Collateral Ligament or often times referred to as the Fibular Collateral Ligament) tear is, it important to understand more about the LCL ligament.
 The knee is one of the most complex joints in the human body and is absolutely vital to nearly all movements.
 There are four ligaments located within the knee that connect the lower leg bones to the femur (ACL, MCL, LCL and PCL).
 Where is your LCL?
 The LCL ligament is found on the outside of the knee and connects the femur to the smaller bone of the leg bone (fibula).
 The LCL along with the MCL are both collateral ligaments meaning they are found on the side of the knee.
 The LCL controls the side to side movement within the knee.

 An LCL injury is very common in contact sports such as football and soccer.
-It’s important to keep in mind that there are many varying types of LCL injuries.
-In this article we will focus primarily on what an LCL tear is, for more information on LCL injuries visit our LCL Injury page.
+In this article, we will focus primarily on what an LCL tear is, but it’s important to keep in mind that there are many varying types of LCL injuries.

 BraceAbility offers treatments for many knee injuries, including Knee Braces for LCL Tears